DavidDerhy/api-docs/source/includes/_money_transfer.md

 account_id | Account identifier of the sender | String
 external_uid | Unique ID of the creator of the transaction.
 In case a uid is reused for a transaction, it is not executed, this mechanism can be used to prevent double bookings in case of network failure or similar event where transaction status is unknown | String remote_iban | IBAN of the recipient's bank account | String remote_bic | BIC of the recipient's bank account.
-Optional for transfers between two German bank accounts | String remote_name | Recipient's full name | String amount | Amount of money you would like to send in in account currency, in minor units, e.g. 1EUR is represented as 100. | Integer currency |Currency of Account or Amount.
+Optional for transfers between two German bank accounts | String (11 characters!) remote_name | Recipient's full name | String amount | Amount of money you would like to send in in account currency, in minor units, e.g. 1EUR is represented as 100. | Integer currency |Currency of Account or Amount.
 ISO 4217 alpha-3 - 3 letter upcase e.g EUR | String (enum)